Why eat.Wild?

 Pigeon

 Pigeon is always an attractive choice, due to being a quick and easy source of protein.
-It has a deep and gamey flavour which is great for pies and stews.
+It has a deep and rich flavour which is great for pies and stews.

 Nutritional information

-Compared with chicken, wild game is far higher in protein and selenium and lower in calories.
+Compared with chicken, wild meat is far higher in protein and selenium and lower in calories.

 Venison